Shashiyadav187/interviewquiz/README.md

 Users can access the quiz only through their invite link and they must use the same email for Google OAuth2 authorization else the link will fail.
 A user can check his/her score from the same invite link.

-So, same user can take multiple tests/
+So, the same user can take multiple tests.

 [Check out the live demo now.](http://nginterviewquiz.herokuapp.com/)